Hanging out my shingle

 4.1 Location

 I’m in Melbourne, Australia.
-That is my country of citizenship.
+Australia is my country of citizenship.
 I can work remotely or on-site.
 I can travel internationally if needed.
 I can relocate for a strong proposition, though it would need to be worthwhile since I just bought a house here near my family.
-I prefer to work face-to-face, but I am already steeled to compromise on this.
+I prefer to work face-to-face, but I am already steeled to compromise on this if needed.

 4.2 Remuneration